igbmc/galaxycat/README.md

 # galaxycat

-galaxycat is a python package that let you setup easily an online Galaxy instances and tools catalog.
+An online catalog for Galaxy instances and tools.

 ## Requirements